Read on for some statistics and insights about the level of civic engagement, political engagement and a “state of the state” overview of Connecticut.

 Women in Connecticut Politics:

-Connecticut ranked 34th best state in women’s equality – based on workplace environment (pay, unemployment and entrepreneurship rate disparity), education environment (education levels and math and reading scores), and political empowerment (disparity in elected offices).
-(Source: Wallethub)
+Connecticut ranks 19th in women’s equality – based on workplace environment (pay, unemployment and entrepreneurship rate disparity), education environment (education levels and math and reading scores), and political empowerment (disparity in elected offices) (Source: Wallethub).

 What color is Connecticut?

-According to Gallup, Connecticut is a “Solid Democratic” state (Gallup, based on 2015 data).
 Connecticut has seven electoral votes.
 The state “has gone through periods where it primarily voted Republican.
 However, it has gone Democrat for the last seven elections, and is not currently considered a battleground state.
-In 2016, Hillary Clinton defeated Donald Trump by about 13.5%,” according to 270towin.
+In 2016, Hillary Clinton defeated Donald Trump by about 13.5%” (270towin).